Entrepreneur. Speaker. Podcaster.

-I’ve always been a learner, and not in the academic sense, though I did graduate from Vanderbilt with a double major in Human and Organizational Development and Spanish.
-Rather, I like to learn about whatever catches my fancy at the moment.
+I’ve always been a learner, and not in the academic sense, though I did graduate cum laude from Vanderbilt with a double major in Human and Organizational Development and Spanish.
+Rather, I like to learn about the ideas that spark my curiosity.
 The library was one of my favorite places when I was growing up.
 I’d get an armful of books on all kinds of subjects–ballet, starting a business, Queen Elizabeth.
 I had a desire to soak up all that I could about any topic that interested me.

 I’m still a learner these days.
 I’ve learned industries and organizational structures.
 I’ve worked for a Fortune 100 and been the first full-time employee at a startup.
 I’ve seen businesses double in size and watched myself change in the process.

 I’ve had to unlearn as much as I’ve learned.
 I’m shedding what should be and inching closer towards my own definition of success.
 In 2018, I quit my 9-5 and started working part-time as I grew my businesses.
 In 2020, I transitioned into full-time self-employment.

 – Supporting your journey to know, care for, and become your full self through Inner Workout

 – Facilitating transformational experiences in partnership with organizations including Google and FranklinCovey

 I’m a true hyphenate — a founder, speaker, facilitator, and podcast host — on a mission to help rid the world of burnout.